-The applicants state that Crystal Valley Ranch is a desired coverage area of service which is growing and is currently underserved.
+The applicants state that the Crystal Valley Ranch neighborhood is a desired coverage area of service which is currently underserved and growing.
 They indicate that the proposed location is technically compatible with the established network of T-Mobile and provides the greatest amount of coverage with the fewest amount of towers.